asarum-ecological/2025_TyphaMorph/README.md

   - R Code used to generate plots and conduct analyses
 #### [Plot Data](https://github.com/asarum-ecological/2023_TyphaMorph/tree/main/Plot%20Data)
   - R scripts to plot both the triangle plot and MDS plot
+  - HIest package as it was removed from CRAN repository post-analysis
   - Raw data used in plots
     - HIest_Formatted_G.csv contains genetic marker data in which each columnin a locus and there are two rows for each individual since the allele type is="codominant"
     - HIest_Formatted_P.csv contains the locus name, allele name, P1 allele frequency, P2 allele frequency. contains a seperate row for each allele
+    - GenAlExPoppr.csv contains all individuals and their alleles at particular loci which are listed in the 3rd row.
+It is formatted for calculating Bruvo's distance
+    - Typha_Mean_Data.csv contains morphological data used in randomForest analysis

 The extent of non-native cattail in the estuary continues to be investigated.
 For an up to date map of field-verified cattail please visit this [link](https://www.google.com/maps/d/u/0/edit?mid=1Gxm6n921sl6ph-dF6LTEKDhTrqaUaCoK&ll=49.137229809022216%2C-123.15205739999999&z=11).